ChmtTnky/IGBDataExtractor/README.md

 The final output should be an RAD file containing the extracted data.

-To view the data, use the RAD Importer plugin for Blender 3.2 (still in development).
+To view the data, use the RAD Importer plugin for Blender 3.2 (https://github.com/ChmtTnky/RADImporter).

 # RAD Format Specification